Available with Image Analyst license.

 Calculates statistics on values of a raster within the zones of another dataset.

 A zone is defined as all areas in the input that have the same value.
 These areas do not have to be contiguous.
 When the zone and value inputs are both rasters of the same resolution, they will be used directly.
-If the resolutions are different, an internal resampling is applied to make the resolutions match before the zonal operation is performed.
+If the resolutions are different, an internal nearest neighbor resampling is applied to make the resolutions match to that of the coarser input before the zonal operation is performed.

 This is a global raster function.

 The Zone Raster must be an integer raster input.
-If you have feature zones, you must convert the feature into a raster before it can be used in this function.
-While performing the conversion, use the cell size and snap raster environment of the Value Raster.
+If you have feature zones, first convert the feature data into a raster with the Rasterize Features function before using it in this function.
+Set the cell size and snap raster environment to the Value Raster when converting the feature data to raster.

 When specifying the input zone data, the default Zone Field will be the first available integer or text field.